elotroalex/chiens/_texts/translation.md

 The following is an English translation of my own [reading edition]({{site.baseurl}}/texts/reading/) and interpretation of the final authorial stage of the Saint-Dié witness (\~1943).
 My approach to translation is naive where it can be: If the original French has a particular effect on me, I bend English to achieve as much, or close.
 When I can't translate effect, I choose arcane literal over broad legible, and take liberties to make the English pop.

 The drama depends on two tricky binaries: Black/White, and to a lesser extent, Man/Woman.
 Three temporalities complicate these binaries further: The unfolding drama is based on the Haitian Revolution; it was written for a Martinique audience during the Vichy regime; and, I'm translating for an era of re-ascendant fascism and an American audience knee-deep in our own anti-racist struggle.
 Césaire's perennial "*négre*"—the rallying cry of Négritude—is at the heart of these difficulties.
 The n-word in English is inexcusable—not least of which from a historical or philological perspective—and is found in other translations of Césaire mostly to provide a perverse excuse for white Americans to indulge in reading it out loud.
 I mostly chose variations of "Black" to highlight the manichean core of the drama.
-I use "negro" when the speaker is clearly designed to be paternalistic and racist.
+I use "negro" in other cases when the speaker is paternalistic and racist, or ventriloquizing.
 This move is particularly useful during the racial madness and mockery of the Cap-Haïtien scenes.

-At times, I have a hard time ignoring Césaire's own condescensions, and I softened the blow a bit where I could—an honest, janus-faced betrayal.
+At times, I have a hard time ignoring Césaire's own condescensions, and I softened, without erasing, certain arrogances where I thought it prudent—an honest, janus-faced betrayal.

 ---